adaptyteam/adapty-docs/versioned_docs/version-2.0/ff-action-flow.md

 ## Step 1.2.
 Request Adapty paywall products

+Great!
+We’ve retrieved the Adapty paywall.
+Now, let's get the products associated with this paywall:

 1. Click the **plus (+)** button below, click the **Add Action** button to add an action to receive Adapty paywall products.
 For this, search and choose `getPaywallProducts`.

   <Zoom>